SportBeep.com

 The issue of heat featured prominently at this year’s FIFA Club World Cup in the United States, which drew complaints from players and coaches.
 Extreme heat also marked the 1994 World Cup, the last men’s edition held in the United States.
 FIFA has responded by mandating cooling breaks in the 22nd and 67th minutes of all matches at the World Cup, regardless of conditions.
 The World Cup match schedule released after December’s draw in Washington shows daytime games largely assigned to air-conditioned stadiums in Dallas, Houston, and Atlanta, while higher-risk venues are set to host evening kickoffs.

-“You can clearly see an effort to align the competition schedule planning and venue selection with the concerns around player health, but also player performance,” a spokesperson for the FIFPro players’ union told AFP.
+“You can clearly see an effort to align the competition schedule planning and venue selection with the concerns around player health, but also player performance,” a spokesperson for the FIFPro players union told AFP.
 “This is a clear outcome, which we welcome, and a lesson learned from the Club World Cup.”

 FIFPRO says the biggest takeaway is that heat will play an increasingly central role in organizing competitions on a warming planet.
-The union believes, though, that several World Cup fixtures remain “high-risk” and recommends postponements when WBGT readings exceed 28C.
+The union believes, however, that several World Cup fixtures remain “high-risk” and recommends postponements when WBGT readings exceed 28C.
 Among those fixtures causing FIFPro concern are group-stage matches scheduled for mid-afternoon in New York, Boston, and Philadelphia, as well as the final, set for a 3:00 p.m. kickoff in New York.

 While teams and players work to mitigate the effects of the conditions, some officials say the risks to spectators both inside stadiums and in fan zones have been underestimated.
 “There is a risk and importantly, we feel like it’s an underappreciated risk,” said Chris Fuhrmann, deputy director of the Southeast Regional Center of the US National Oceanic and Atmospheric Administration.
 “When you’re cheering, you’re actually generating a lot of metabolic heat and your heart rate’s going up.
-Spectators, obviously compared to professional athletes, are generally not in as good physical health.
+Spectators obviously compared to professional athletes are generally not in as good physical health.
 They have a lot of comorbidities that increase the likelihood that they would have a negative health outcome or succumb to heat stress.”

 Stadium temperatures are also amplified by the “urban heat island” effect of concrete, asphalt, and metal.
 Adequate air circulation, plenty of shaded areas, and access to hydration are crucial, Fuhrmann said, though hydration is often undermined by alcohol consumption.
 FIFA has yet to clarify whether fans will be allowed to bring refillable water bottles into venues or whether water will be sold inside.
 FIFA did not respond to requests for comment.